-i) Financial investments
+i) Financial Investments

 Treasury bills, debt securities and equity shares intended to be held on a continuing basis, other than those designated at fair value, are classified as 'available-for-sale'.
-Financial investments are recognised on trade date, when the consolidated entity enters into contractual arrangements with counterparties to purchase securities, and are normally derecognised when either the securities are sold or the borrowers repay their obligations.
+Financial investments are recognised on trade date, when the consolidated entity enters into contractual arrangements with counterparties to purchase securities, and are normally derecognised when either the securities are sold or tredeemed.